PostgreSQL 9.0.0, released today, contains the MySQL Emulation Layer.

 - ENUMs can no longer contain numbers, only characters are allowed

-- CHAR, VARCHAR and TEXT are case insensitive now.
-Case sensitive matching is only done with the new BINARY keyword.
+TEXTare case insensitive now.
+Case sensitive matching is only done with the new

-- VARCHAR supports texts up to a length of 255 bytes.
-Bear in mind that since Unicode/UTF8 characters may need more than one byte for any given character, you must take this into account when calculating what VARCHAR can actually store.
+255bytes.
+Bear in mind that because Unicode/UTF8 characters may need more than one byte for any given character, you must take this into account when calculating what

-- Double dash comments must be start with a space after the dashes.
+- Double dash comments must start with a space after the dashes.

-- Division by zero now raises a warning instead of an error.
+- Division by zero now raises a warning instead of throwing an error.

 - Replication - including bugs - is integrated.

-- Table names depend on the underlaying filesystem: on Windows the table name is not case sentitive, on Unix "data", "Data" and "DATA" are different tables.
+- Table names depend on the underlaying filesystem: on Windows the table name is not case sentitive, on most Unix systems

 - Several release-critical bugs were introduced, to make debugging the application more fun.

-- For convenience, PostgreSQL has provided a "root" user.
+- For convenience, PostgreSQL is providing a root user.

 Some well-known PostgreSQL-features are incompatible with this new extension:

-- ACID.
-Instead, MySQL ACID will be used.
-Committed data may or may not be written after a crash, depending on among other things, the current phase of the moon, the color of electrons and the weather conditions in Oz.
+- ACID: Instead, MySQL ACID will be used.
+Committed data may or may not be written after a crash, depending on - among other details - the current phase of the moon, the color of electrons and the weather conditions in Oz.